Prompting Strategies

 Combine search and chat

-Start with This gives the consultant more focused context and produces better answers.
+Start with This gives chat more focused context and produces better answers.

 |---|---|---|